robincornett/display-featured-image-genesis/readme.txt

 == Screenshots ==
 1. Screenshot of a page using the Backstretch Featured Image
-2. Set a Default Featured Image on the Genesis > Display Featured Image Settings page.
+2. Set a Default Featured Image on the Appearance > Display Featured Image Settings page.

 == Upgrade Notice ==
 = 1.3.0 =